 Qualify as a graduate nurse on our new and innovative nursing degree.
 The course provides you with the experience and opportunities to become a graduate nurse of the future.

-You can choose whether to study on-campus at our Oxstalls Campus in Gloucester, or pursue a ‘blended learning‘ option on location with an NHS ‘Practice Pod’ of your choice in a number of locations.
+You can choose whether to study on-campus in Gloucester, or pursue a ‘blended learning‘ option with an NHS ‘Practice Pod’ of your choice in a number of locations.

 Nursing is an exciting and rewarding profession which requires you to take care of yourself to enable you to care for others – we’ll support you to consider and maintain your own personal wellbeing and resilience within a ‘culture of care’ for both you, and people in your care.

 We’ll help you develop the skills and adaptability you need to deliver high quality patient care in a range of settings, while also promoting the NHS values and vision – ensuring everyone has greater control of their health and wellbeing.
 Students are required to work a range of shifts during the programme (early, late and night shifts covering the full 24 hour period of care).
 Shifts are allocated by the placement ward department with as much notice as possible.

 You’ll work in supportive teams with practice and academic experts, mentors and personal tutors.
 Your course is 50% theory and 50% practice and commences with a six-week introductory block with regular placements in professional healthcare settings, allowing you to work with patients, their carers and care providers.